theDapperFoxtrot/fullstackopen-part0-exercises/README.md

     client->>server: 1. user input in form field client->>server: 2. submit button clicked
-    client->>server: 3. form performs action be using POST method to /new_note directory (address) server->>client: 4. the note is added to the page and redirects the user back to the /notes address with the updated entry included
+    client->>server: 3. form performs action be using POST method to /new_note directory (address) server-->>client: 4. the note is added to the page and redirects the user back to the /notes address with the updated entry included
 ```